Sifchain/sifnode/x/dispensation/Readme-Claim.md

 ```
 ### High Level Flow
 - User creates claims of type LiquidityMining or ValidatorSubsidy.
+- The claims get locked when the associated distribution is created for the claim
-- These claims are deleted when the user receives the funds
+- The claims are deleted when the user receives the funds .
 - A user can only have 1 claim of a particular type ,at any point in time .

 ### User Flow